FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: FedMed-GAN

 where $t$ is the epoch number in training. $C$ denotes the clip bound of the gradient. $\sigma$ represents the standard deviation of Gaussian noise. $g_{G}$ is the back-propagation gradient from the generator loss. $\hat{g}_{G}$ is the clipped gradient after $M_{clip, \sigma}$.
+The relationship between the noise variance and differential variance is given as follows:

+where $q$ and $n_{d}$ denote the sample probability for each instance and the total batch number of the local dataset, respectively.

+\textbf{Loss Function} For the synthesis process: $A \rightarrow B$ and its discriminator $D_{B}$, its generator loss function is defined as: